bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 | Google       | 0xAAFE                  |
 {: #table-legacy-IDs title="Legacy Manufacturer IDs"}

-Detection performance for existing service UUIDs may be lower than if the unwanted tracking protocol UUID is used.
+If using existing service UUIDs, rather than the unwanted tracking protocol UUID, detection performance might be degraded.

-Companies who have registered their Network IDs will appear in a table below.

 # Platform Support for Unwanted Tracking
 This section details the requirements and recommendations for platforms to be compatible with the accessory protocol behavior described in the document.